AAPM&R RFTPC Seeks Resident Member for ACGME-RFTPC Liaison

 - Interested residents will complete the online nomination submission form.
 Please see the Accreditation Council for Graduate Medical Education (ACGME) qualification specifications below.

-- Once the nominations close, the Resident Physician Council (RPC) Nominating committee will agree on a slate of 3 candidates.
+- Once the nominations close, the Resident and Fellow-in-Training Physician Council (RFTPC) Nominating committee will agree on a slate of 3 candidates.

 - The slate of candidates will be presented to the AAPM&R Board of Governors for approval.